Are you ready to add a citrusy twist to your culinary creations?

-Some people don’t think it is not necessary if you are just going to cut it and not use the outside but the truth is when you cut into the skin you are just dragging those bacteria into the fruit.
+Some people don’t think it is not necessary if you are just going to cut it and not use the outside but the truth is when you cut it into the skin you are just dragging those bacteria into the fruit.
 So it is best to always wash them or use a vegetable spray before you start.

-2. Zest the orange with a microplane
+2. Zest the orange with a Microplane

-The best way to zest your orange is with a microplane.
+The best way to zest your orange is with a Microplane.
 They are easy to use and help you get just the orange off and not get into the white pith.

 These small sharp holes will slice the orange peel just right giving you the perfect orange zest.